 1998 - Deshbandhu Chittaranjan Das | Commemorative Coin

-In the year 1998, the commemorative coin was released in memory of the freedom fighter Deshbandhu Chittaranjan Das.
+The 2nd commemorative coin of 1998 was issued in memory of the freedom fighter Deshbandhu Chittaranjan Das on his 128th Birth Anniversary.

 Comments